60th anniversary of the People's Republic of China: Commemorative coins and stamps

 Three types of gold coins and two types of silver coins were issued by the People's Bank of China on 16 September to commemorate the anniversary.
 A total of 60,700 gold coins with face values of CN¥10,000, 2,000 yuan, and 100 yuan were issued, while a total of 106,000 silver coins with the face values of 300 and 10 yuan issued.
-All the coins, produced by Shenzhen Guobao Mint and Shenyang Mint, and distributed by the China Gold Coin Incorporation, are legal tender.
+All the coins, produced by Shenzhen Guobao Mint and Shenyang Mint and distributed by the China Gold Coin Incorporation, are legal tender.

 The obverse of the coins features China's national emblem, set in a frieze of peonies.
 The reverse includes various designs including a rocket, a satellite, a high-speed train, and the Beijing Olympic Stadium.
 Other forms will show designs of an open gate, a bridge, or urban construction.
 They bear Chinese characters saying: "In commemoration of the 60th anniversary of the founding of the People's Republic of China, 1949–2009."

 On 20 October 2009, the China National Philatelic Corporation issued three collections in commemoration of the 60th Anniversary.
-There are two stamp albums priced at CN¥380 and CN¥680 and a stamp scroll priced at CN¥1,280.
-Hongkong Post issues a set of six commemorative stamps and a stamp sheetlet on 1 October.
+There are two stamp albums priced at CN¥380 and CN¥680 and a stamp scroll priced at CN¥1,280.Hongkong Post issues a set of six commemorative stamps and a stamp sheetlet on 1 October.
 Unlike most stamps, the set of stamps are fan-shaped and form a circle when placed together (as seen in the souvenir sheet configuration).
 Their pictorial design is based on the winning entries of a competition: Victoria Harbour and Tiananmen Square are depicted on two interlocking cogwheels on the HK$1.40 stamp; the five-star national flag flying by the side of the "Forever Blooming Bauhinia" (HK$1.80).
 The Bird's Nest stadium is on the HK$2.40, while China's manned spacecraft Shenzhou 7 is depicted on the HK$2.50.
 The Temple of Heaven features on the HK$3 value and a golden dragon soaring above the Great Wall adorns the HK$5 stamp.
 A souvenir sheet features all six stamps, which form a perfect ring with the accompanying number "6", together forming the number "60".
 Hong Kong's stamp sheetlet has two HK$5 stamps in Chinese red, one featuring Beijing and one Victoria.
 The National Emblem and Tiananmen appear on the left and the Regional Emblem above a night view of Hong Kong.

 Celebrations abroad

-The Empire State Building in New York City lit up in red and yellow lights to commemorate the occasion;Abrams, Joseph, 1 October 2009, Empire State Building Goes Red for Communist China, Sparking Protest, Fox News the gesture in turn drew criticism that included those from US politicians.
+The Empire State Building in New York City lit up in red and yellow lights to commemorate the occasion; the gesture in turn drew criticism that included those from US politicians.
 The lights first ignited on the eve of 30 September, and lasted for the duration of the following day.

 China's ally and neighbouring state, Pakistan, issued a commemorative postage stamp of five rupees on 1 October.